Teachable is an online platform that empowers creators to create & sell online courses, coaching services, memberships, and digital downloads.

 11. Add an order bump

-Order bumps are a great strategy to increase your average order value (AOV), which is the average price that one buyer pays at checkout.
-And although this might not be something that you implement right away, but it’s a great feature to consider as you scale.
+Order bumps are a great way to increase your average order value (AOV) by allowing buyers to upgrade their experience through related products.
+And although this might not be something that you implement right away, it’s a great feature to consider as you scale.

 12. Publish your course